-Dr. Orning is an ecologist at the Fort Collins Science Center, where she works on applied research that supports the conservation and management of sage-grouse and their habitats.
+Dr. Orning is a biologist at the Fort Collins Science Center, where she works on applied ecological research specializing in spatial and quantitative analyses that support the conservation and management of wildlife and their habitats.

-Beth (she/her) is an ecologist at the Fort Collins Science Center and part of a large collaborative research team focused on developing science and technologies that address landscape-scale questions of wildlife, habitat, and energy and land use across the west.
-Her research interests focus on using field methodology and remote sensing to better understand the intersection of spatial ecology, population demography, interspecific relationships (predator-prey, competition), and applied research to facilitate management of endangered, threatened, and species of conservation concern.
-She currently works on quantitative and simulation modeling that supports the conservation and management of sage-grouse and their habitats across the sagebrush biome.
+Beth (she/her) is a biologist at the Fort Collins Science Center and part of a large collaborative research team focused on developing science and technologies that address landscape-scale questions of wildlife, habitat, and land use across the west.
+Her research interests focus on using field methodology and remote sensing to better understand the intersection of spatial ecology, population demography, interspecific relationships (predator-prey, competition), and applied research to facilitate wildlife management.
+She has over a decade of experience studying large mammals and other wildlife across the United States, and currently works on landscape and demographic simulation modeling that supports wildlife conservation and management across the sagebrush biome.

 Professional Experience

-Oregon Cooperative Fish & Wildlife Research Unit, Oregon State University, Graduate Research Assistant (PhD research); 2014-2019
+2014-2019 Graduate Research Assistant (PhD research), Oregon Cooperative Fish & Wildlife Research Unit, Oregon State University, Corvallis, OR

 Education and Certifications